leonsxia/XEngine/README.md

 4. Change cameras, there are 3 types of camera controls:

     1).
 Default OrbitControls based on three.js, use mouse left to rotate camera, use mouse right to move camera.

     2).
 ThridPersonCamera, this will bind camera to current player position perspectively.
-This camera is configurable in scene, select "enable" on the left menu->Third Person Camera->TPC->enable
+This camera is configurable in scene, select "enable" on the left menu->Third Person Camera->TPC->enable.

 ![4](https://github.com/user-attachments/assets/93f2830d-cc21-44fc-bb42-0de2c1b9c669)

     3).
 InspectorCamera, this camera simulates for "Resident Evil" type of camera.
-This camera is configurable in scene, select "enable" on the left menu->Inspector Camera->InsCam->enable
+This camera is configurable in scene, select "enable" on the left menu->Inspector Camera->InsCam->enable.

 ![5](https://github.com/user-attachments/assets/4c57a8c0-567a-46f7-9b5a-b4996b4d1f85)

 5. Enable post-processing and change effects.

     1).
-Select "enable" on the left menu->Post Processing->PostEffect->enable to turn on post-processing effects
+Select "enable" on the left menu->Post Processing->PostEffect->enable to turn on post-processing effects.

 ![6](https://github.com/user-attachments/assets/a6d6f908-aff3-4cf0-b88d-7a60335814ad)